Continuation maps for the Morse fundamental group: Introduction

 Let $f:M\rightarrow\mathbb{R}$ be a Morse function on a closed manifold $M$, and $g$ a metric on $M$.
 We assume that the pair satisfy the Smale condition, that is that for any pair $(a,b)$ of critical points of $f$, the unstable manifold of $a$ intersects the stable manifold of $b$ transversally.
 This is a generic condition.

 We will now recall how to retrieve the fundamental group of $M$ from the Morse data.
-We will use the approach and terminology given by Barraud in \cite{B}.
-The main objects in the Morse construction of the fundamental group are unstable manifolds of index 1 critical points.
-Recall that unstable manifolds of index $n$ critical points are disks of dimension $n$, and in particular, the unstable manifolds of index 1 critical points are intervals \cite{AD}.
-We give ourselves the following definition:
+We will use some of the approach and terminology given by Barraud in \cite{B}.
+The main objects in the Morse construction of the fundamental group are unstable manifolds of index 1 and 2 critical points.
+Recall that unstable manifolds of index $n$ critical points are disks of dimension $n$.
+Since we would like to use compact objects, rather than considering the compactification in $M$ of the unstable manifolds, we will consider Latour cells, which were introduced by Latour in 1994 \cite{Lat} (see also \cite{Qin},\cite{BDHO} for good expositions), which use the trajectory point of view provided by the diffeomorphism \eqref{iso:w_m} and includes the data provided by the moduli spaces and their compactification by moduli spaces of broken trajectories: